How It Works

 people.
 And it is hard to predict whether the medicine will help a particular

-against other diseases.
-For people with mild MS, the benefits may not be worth
+- For people who have mild MS, the benefits may not be worth

 the possible risks.